google/xls/docs_src/dslx_reference.md

 DSLX allows specifying tests right in the implementation file via the `test` and `quickcheck` directives.

-Having key test code in the implementation file serves two purposes.
+Having test code in the implementation file serves two purposes.
 It helps to ensure the code behaves as expected.
-Additionally it serves as 'executable' documentation, similar in spirit to Python doc strings.
+Additionally, it serves as 'executable' documentation, similar in spirit to Python docstrings.

 ### Unit Tests

-Unit tests are specified by the `test` directive, as seen below:
+As in Rust, unit tests are specified by the `test` directive, as seen below:

 ```dslx
 #[test]